Best Tips to Train A Puppy To Potty

 Use A Cue Word

-3. Use A Cue Word
+3. Use A Cue Word To Help Your Puppy

 Using a consistent cue word when taking your puppy outside can help him learn to associate the word with the action of going potty.
-The cue word should be used in an upbeat tone each time you take your puppy outside to the designated potty area.

 Some commonly used cue words include “potty,” “do your business,” or “go potty.”
 It's important to choose a cue word that is easy for your puppy to understand and to consistently use the same term each time you take your puppy out.
 I use “go pee” with Sadie.
 She knows the word and uses it for both types of elimination.

 Over time, your puppy will learn to associate the cue word with the action of going potty and will respond to the word when it is said.
-Using a cue word can help speed up the potty training process and make it easier for your puppy to understand what you expect of him.

-4. Supervise
+4. Supervise Your Puppy

 Supervising your puppy while he is outside to do his business is important for a successful potty training experience.
-This involves standing outside with your puppy and giving him enough time to do his business.

 During this time, avoiding distractions and keeping your puppy focused on the task is important.
-If necessary, keep your puppy on a leash to ensure he stays in the designated potty area.

-Once your puppy is finished, give him plenty of praise and treats to reinforce the positive behaviour.
 By supervising your puppy and providing a distraction-free environment, you can help him learn to use the bathroom outside successfully and avoid accidents inside.
-Additionally, supervising your puppy can help you identify potential potty training issues and address them promptly.

 Reward Good Behaviour

-5. Reward Good Behaviour
+5. Reward Your Puppy For Good Behaviour

-Rewarding your puppy for good behaviour is a crucial part of the potty training process.
 This involves giving lots of praise and treats each time your puppy successfully goes potty outside in the designated area.

 The praise and treats should be given immediately after your puppy is finished to reinforce the positive behaviour and encourage your puppy to continue using the bathroom outside.

-Positive reinforcement will help your puppy understand that going potty outside is desirable and will make him more eager to comply with your training.
+Positive reinforcement will help your puppy understand that going potty outside is desirable and make him more eager to comply with your training.
 Treats can also be used as a motivator for your puppy to go potty outside.

-Over time, you can gradually decrease the frequency of treats as your puppy becomes more confident and consistent in using the bathroom outside.
 It's important to remember to give plenty of praise and treats each time your puppy goes potty outside to help ensure a successful potty training experience.

-6. Consistency Is Key
+6. Consistency Is Key For Potty Training

 Consistency is crucial to potty training your puppy.
 By sticking to the established routine of taking your puppy out first thing in the morning, after naps, and after playtime, you help your puppy learn the association between going potty outside and positive rewards.

-Over time, your puppy will understand that going potty outside is expected and receive praise and treats when he complies.
 This will help him become confident in his potty training and make it more likely that he will go outside when you take him there.

 Consistency also helps you set clear boundaries and expectations for your puppy, making the potty training process smoother and more efficient.

 By being consistent in your routine and expectations, your puppy will better understand what is expected of him and feel more secure and confident in his potty training.
-It's important to remember that consistency takes time and effort but will ultimately lead to a well-trained and happy puppy.

 Clean-Up Accidents